hibbaafzal/CapstoneOne_AccountingLedger/README.md

  **<summary> The Ledger </summary>**
  ### Home Page

- If the user wants to access the ledger they can type the corresponding choice and it will take them to the ledger home page.
+ If the user wants to access the ledger they can type the corresponding letter and it will take them to the ledger home page.

 <img width="902" alt="Screenshot 2024-05-02 at 8 53 27 AM" src="https://github.com/hibbaafzal/CapstoneOne_AccountingLedger/assets/166542360/3afbd7e1-8c56-4ded-a927-0dfb2d937da9">